Frequently Asked Questions & Health Considerations

 Where do we go to meet up?

-If arriving at the Adventure Center Dock, proceed ashore to the Adventure Center.
-Once inside the Adventure Center, walk through the building and exit through door Number 2, which is clearly marked.
+Icy Strait Point has two arrival docks.
+Depenidng on what ship you are on you may either arrive at the Adventure Landing or at the Wilderness Landing.
+If arriving at the Adventure Landing, proceed up the dock to the Adventure Center.
+Once inside the Adventure Center, walk through the building and exit door Number 2, which is clearly marked.
 Follow the signs to the Excursions Hub where you will meet our Captain with a sign that says Icy Strait Whale Adventures.
-If arriving at the Wilderness Dock where the Gondola is, take the Transporter Gondola and once you get off follow the signs to the Excursion Hub.
+If arriving at the Wilderness Landing, take the Green Transporter Gondola (tickets will be sent out) once you get off follow the signs to the Excursion Hub.
 We ask that all guests arrive 30 minutes prior to departure time.

 What is the price?
 Any discounts?